jymmyt/ohana-dockerfiles/README.md

 Great, we now have all of the [pre-requisites for Ohana](https://github.com/codeforamerica/ohana-api/blob/master/INSTALL.md) containerized

 ##Roadmap
-I am having trouble understanding the ruby script responsible for setting up a default-developer-database for Ohana, ideally I could pass the DB variables to the script, just to let it know where to find postgresql as it's not simply sitting on the same machine...

 Ultimately the Ohana-Api Dockerfile will grab the Ohana Repo and install, essentially 4 lines to cook-up an Ohana instance:
 ```